test-fullautomation/robotframework-robotlog2db/README.md

     --config CONFIG      configuration json file for component mapping information

-The below command is simple usage with all required arguments to import robot results into RQM: :
+The below command is simple usage with all required arguments to import robot results into TestResultWebApp\'s database:

     RobotResults2DB <outputfile> <server> <user> <password> <database>

-Besides the executable file, you can also run tool as a Python module :
+Besides the executable file, you can also run tool as a Python module

     python -m RobotResults2DB <outputfile> <server> <user> <password> <database>

 ## Example

-In order the import the robot result(s) to RQM, we need the `output.xml` result file.
+In order the import the robot result(s) to TestResultWebApp\'s database, we need the `output.xml` result file.

 So, firstly execute the robot testcase(s) to get the `output.xml` result file.

-Sample robot testcase which contains neccessary information for importing into RQM: :
+Sample robot testcase which contains neccessary information for importing into TestResultWebApp\'s database:

     *** Settings ***
     # Test execution level